russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is The Smartest Kids in the World: And How They Got That Way about?

-The Smartest Kids in the World: And How They Got That Way, authored by Amanda Ripley, explores the educational systems of high-performing countries and the factors that contribute to their success.
-Ripley highlights key practices and cultural attitudes that shape student achievement, aiming to inspire improvements in American education.
+The Smartest Kids in the World: And How They Got That Way, written by Amanda Ripley, explores the education systems of high-performing countries and what sets their students apart.
+It delves into cultural attitudes towards education, parental involvement, and real-life experiences of American exchange students abroad.

 Is The Smartest Kids in the World: And How They Got That Way worth reading?